 Note: currently a work in progress.

-Someone who experiences sexual attraction; not on the asexual spectrum.
+Someone who experiences sexual attraction; the shape of sexual attraction experienced by someone not on the asexual spectrum.

-Someone who experiences low, no, rare, conditional or shifting romantic attraction; someone who has a relationship to the concept of romantic attraction unsupported by alloromantic society; on the aromantic spectrum; not alloromantic.
+Someone who experiences low, no, rare, conditional or shifting romantic attraction; someone who has a relationship to the concept of romantic attraction unsupported by alloromantic society; on the aromantic spectrum; someone who experiences romantic attraction in non-alloromantic ways; not alloromantic.

 Allosexual Aromantic / Allo-Aro

-Someone on the aromantic spectrum who experiences sexual attraction; an aromantic who is allosexual.
+Someone on the aromantic spectrum who experiences a shape of sexual attraction not included in the asexual spectum; an aromantic who is allosexual in part or full.

 Who can be allo-aro?

-Any aromantic who isn’t also, solely and permanently, asexual; or any aromantic who wishes to centre their experience of sexual attraction alongside their aromanticism.
-Heterosexual aros, bisexual aros, pansexual aros, gay aros, lesbian aros and aros with fluid or shifting attractions can identify as alloaro.
+Any allosexual aromantic who isn’t also, solely and permanently, asexual; or any aromantic who wishes to centre their experience of sexual attraction alongside their aromanticism.
+Heterosexual aros, bisexual aros, pansexual aros, gay aros, lesbian aros and aros with fluid or shifting attractions can identify as allo-aro.

-Some people on the asexual spectrum who experience sexual attraction, like demisexuals or greysexuals, may also wish to identify as allo-aro and are welcomed if they do.
+Some people on the asexual spectrum who experience sexual attraction, like demisexuals or greysexuals, may also wish to identify as allo-aro.
 It should never be assumed, however, that all asexuals who experience sexual attraction wish to be part of or are comfortable in our community.
+Nor should asexuals who don’t experience sexual attraction attempt to push themselves into closed allo-aro community spaces.

 As a general rule, most allo-aros should not be considered asexual, and to refer to us or contextualise us as asexual is to erase our allosexuality.
 This is a long-standing problem in the aromantic and asexual (a-spec) communities.